MayankBambal/dl_50/docs/syllabus.md

 **Completion Deadline:** December 31st, 2025
 **Goal:** Finish your 2025 resolution

+**Framework:** This course focuses exclusively on PyTorch to maximize learning efficiency in this intensive 50-day format.
+We use Python as our sole programming language to keep the course focused and streamlined.

+**Environment:** This course is designed to be used with **Google Colab** throughout.
+All notebooks are optimized for Google Colab, which provides free GPU access and pre-installed libraries, making it the ideal environment for learning deep learning without local setup hassles.

 ## 🎯 The Commitment

 **The course will finish on December 31st, 2025.
 Let's finish this year's resolution—together.**